 Featured studies include only those currently recruiting participants.
 Studies with the most recent start date appear first.

-Eligibility: Ages 18–50, Does Not Accept Healthy Volunteers
+Eligibility: 18 Years to 70 Years, Does Not Accept Healthy Volunteers

 Start Date: August 11, 1994

-Eligibility: Ages 18 and Older, Accepts Healthy Volunteers
+Eligibility: 18 Years and Older, Accepts Healthy Volunteers

 This study looks to identify genes that may affect a person's chances of developing bipolar disorder (BP) and related conditions.